 Diagrams describing Madelung Rule have been used as mnemonics for writing electron configurations, can be found elsewhere, and look like this

 So it is not surprising that rotating by 180 degrees Figure 2 produces a shape that, statistically speaking, resembles those diagrams:

 Figure 4.
 Inverted Janet-like table, with content removed to highlight its similarity with Figure 3.

-Of the many two-dimensional mental constructs that have been proposed to describe chemical periodicity, this one resembles, at a large scale level, the subshell filling pattern observed at atomic scale levels, with element anomalies ignored (Scerri, 2012a; 2012b; 2013).
+Of the several two-dimensional mental constructs of the PSE currently available, this one resembles, at a large scale level, the subshell filling pattern observed at atomic scale levels, with element anomalies ignored (Scerri, 2012a; 2012b; 2013).
 The notion of statistically similar patterns emerging at different length scales of observations is the signature of fractal geometry.

 Figure 4 can be used to help students understand the connection between electron orbital filling and Janet LSPT.
 For those that still want to follow IUPAC, they can use their 18-group numbering system.
 They can also use a shorter version by placing lanthanoides and actinoides as separate sections resembling footers or headers, at the expense of diluting the above self-similarity argument, like this

 Figure 5.
 Inverted Janet-like tables with sections resembling footers and headers.

 If these flipped versions are not visually appealing to teachers or students, or do not satisfy their needs, another alternative is to keep the original orientation and flip instead Figure 3, the electron filling diagram.

 Note.
 We proposed these ideas back in November of 2015, when this tool was first developed.
 In April of 2019, a study suggested the very same thing, but for the traditional version of the periodic table (Poliakoff, Makin, Tang, & Poliakoff, 2019).